The Intrinsic Riemannian Proximal Gradient Method for Convex Optimization: Numerical Examples

 As a comparison, we tested the Cyclic Proximal Point Algorithm (CPPA)~\cite{Bacak:2014:1} with the same dataset.
 The stopping criterion for the CPPA was set to a check on the change in the objective function value between two consecutive iterations, with a tolerance of $10^{-7}$ and a cap of at most $5000$ iterations.

 Each run was initialized with a random starting point using the uniform distribution on $\cM$.
 The fixed point iteration for the proximal subproblem was terminated when either $\vert \sequence{t}{k+1} - \sequence{t}{k} \vert < 10^{-7}$ or after $20$ iterations.
-It usually terminated after only a handful of iterations.

-\paragraph{Discussion} The results of the numerical experiment are shown in \cref{table:CRPG-SPCA-comparisons-time-iterations}.
+It usually terminated after only a handful of iterations. \paragraph{\textbf{Discussion}} The results of the numerical experiment are shown in \cref{table:CRPG-SPCA-comparisons-time-iterations}.
 The first column displays the sparsity parameter $\mu$.
-As can be read from the table, the runs with constant stepsize converge in less iterations and faster time-wise than both the backtracked ones and the CPPA.
+As can be read from the table, the runs with a constant stepsize converge in less iterations and are faster time-wise than both the backtracked ones and the CPPA on the experiments in dimensions $100$ and $500$.
+The backtracking strategy performs the best in the low-dimensional experiments.
+The backtracking procedure performs poorly for larger dimensions in this scenario.
 There is no meaningful difference between the objective values and sparsities obtained by the three algorithms.